ptquan-hcmus/StockPricePredict/README.md

 Phan Thanh Quan | Build and validate model.

 ## Running instruction
 `StockPredictModelJupyterLab.ipynb`: On Jupyter Notebook or Jupyter Lab, Click Restart & Run All.

-Note: Comment cell code đầu tiên của mục 3 **Đánh giá model** (có chú thích trong cell code) nếu không chạy đánh giá trung bình 20 lần chạy (khá tốn thời gian ~20 phút, em đã comment lại và để kết quả chạy trước ở dưới cell đó), tất cả các cell còn lại chạy tương đối nhanh.
+Note: We comment out the firse cell of heading 3 **Đánh giá model** (There is a note in that cell, too).
+If you don't need to validate again of 20 runs (quite time-consuming ~20 mins, so I commented the previous result in the next cell), other cells run normal to fast.

 ## Disclaimer:
 This project is for study/research purpose.
 We don't take any responsibility with your investment.
 Please read and use our result considerably **This is not a financial advice!**